 - Default site admin email: This is the default email address of the site administrator and used for system messages and contact options.

 - Administrator name: The real name of the site administrator.

 - Email method: This determines how e-mail messages are being sent.
 The following options are available:

-- PHP: use internal PHP mailer
+- PHP: use internal PHP mail function

 - Sendmail: use sendmail mailer